 Once a station is set up, it is required to adhere to various content-related regulations.
 Importantly, the policy explicitly states that "the emphasis should be on developmental, agricultural, health, educational, environmental, social welfare, community development and cultural programmes" (Govt. of India, 2006, p.
 5).
 At least half of this content must be produced locally and in a local language or dialect.
 The policy also prohibits radios from producing certain content.
-Importantly, it bans radios from airing (political) news.
-Further, it holds radios responsible for spreading demeaning content about minorities and disadvantaged groups, such as women (Govt. of India, 2006).
+Importantly, it prohibits radio stations from broadcasting (political) news.4 Further, it holds radio stations liable for spreading demeaning content about minorities and disadvantaged groups, such as women (Govt. of India, 2006).